-Steam Propulsion and Asbestos Systems
+Steam Propulsion Plant and Asbestos

-FRAM Modernization and Asbestos Disturbance
+FRAM Modernization and Extended Service Life

-VA Claims for Gearing-Class Veterans
+VA Claims for Gearing Class Veterans

-Navy Ratings Most Exposed to Asbestos Aboard Gearing-Class DD
+Navy Ratings Most Exposed to Asbestos Aboard Gearing Class (DD)

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: